hubba180/ChitChat/README.md

 touch .env
 ```

 Now, populate the file in the following format.
 Note: please insert your credentials within the quotations.
+These credentials are from firebase, please visit this [link](https://firebase.google.com/docs/firestore/quickstart) for instructions on setting up a firestore database.
 ```js
 REACT_APP_FIREBASE_API_KEY = "YOUR-UNIQUE-CREDENTIALS"
 REACT_APP_FIREBASE_AUTH_DOMAIN = "YOUR-PROJECT-NAME.firebaseapp.com"